 Add Some Bales to the Coop

 You can add a few straw bales inside the coop.
 Put these near the doors to help block off drafts.
-Your chickens can rost on top to stay warm, and you can always use the bales in your garden come springtime.
+Your chickens can roost on top and share body heat to stay warm, and you can always use the bales in your garden come springtime.

 Invest in Good Roosts